 Wearing the same pair of shoes every day is not only a fashion faux pas, but it is also the fastest ticket to foot odor.
 If your feet sweat excessively, your shoes may not have enough time to dry out before you wear them again, which creates odor.

 To ensure your shoes have time to dry out, alternate between two pairs of shoes from day-to-day.
 Once you remove your shoes at the end of the day, allow them to dry completely – or stuff them with newspaper, which absorbs the excess moisture.

 Another way to avoid sweaty shoes is to wear the right shoes to start.
 Make sure you buy shoes that fit properly and are made with breathable material with proper ventilation.
 (Leather and canvas can help keep feet dry.)
 If you have been trying to figure out how to avoid smelly feet, the last thing you want to do is wear shoes that encourage your feet to sweat.

 Irritated, sweaty feet are not happy feet.
 Help them to relax (and detoxify) with a nice soak.
-Just make sure to dry your feet thoroughly afterwards.
-There are several all-natural products that are highly effective and smoothing.
+Just make sure to dry your feet thoroughly afterward.
+There are several all-natural products that are highly effective and soothing.

-If you try all these tips and you’re still unable to figure out how to get rid of stinky feet, then it might be time to call in the professionals.
+If you try all these tips and you’re still unable to figure out how to get rid of smelly feet, then it might be time to call in the professionals.
 Your doctor can assess your situation and determine if medical treatments might be effective.
-Some of the treatments available include prescription-strength antiperspirant, Iontophoresis treatment and Botox injections.
+Some of the treatments available include prescription-strength antiperspirant, Iontophoresis treatment, and Botox injections.

 Now that you’ve learned how to keep your feet from smelling, you can finally feel free to take off your shoes and put your feet up!
-And with a pair of Ejis dress socks, you can do it with confidence.
+And with a pair of Ejis dress socks (buy in our shop or on Amazon), you can do it with confidence.

-This article was originally published in June 2019, and updated in January 2020.
+This article was originally published in June 2019, and updated in January 2020 and August 2020.